Skip to main content

 • If teachers assess, will they do so individually or in teams?

-• Will other people assess them, such as workplace supervisors?
-You might have to make the live online discussion available to these other parties.
+• Will other people, such as workplace supervisors, assess the contributions?
+You might have to make the online discussion available to these other parties.

 • As formative feedback using the discussion board tool to engage students in a reflective dialogue about the quality of their discussion?